DuongDoNgoc/ConFEM2D/README.md

 ﻿# ConFEM2D - a finite element program specialized in calculation of 2D reinforced concrete structures

 ConFEM2D mainly focuses on the nonlinear behavior of 2D reinforced concrete structures.
 With the problem of determining the ultimate strength of a structure, ConFEM2D gives reliable result compared to other commercial FE softwares like *Ansys, Atena*.
 Its concrete material types uses the material library of the ConFem software written by prof. Ulrich Haussler-Combe, while its reinforcement material types are implemented based on elastoplastic Mises behavior.
 User can choice solver using a iterative method among three following methods : Newton-Raphson, BFGS and Arc-length.
-The input finite element mesh is prepared by external mesh generator Gmsh4.0.
+The input finite element mesh is prepared by means of a external mesh generator Gmsh4.0.

 ### It is based on:
-	ConFem (U Haussler-Combe, PYTHON 2)
+	ConFem (U Haussler-Combe, PYTHON 2.7)
 	STAP (KJ Bathe, FORTRAN IV)
 ### It includes:
 * Basic element types